dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-security/introduction/forms-authentication-configuration-and-advanced-topics-cs.md

 When working in a web farm setting or sharing authentication tickets across applications on the same server, you will need to configure the &lt;machineKey&gt; element in the affected applications so that their decryptionKey and validationKey values match up.

 While neither of the above scenarios applies to our sample application, we can still specify explicit decryptionKey and validationKey values and define the algorithms to be used.
-Add a &lt;machineKey&gt; setting to the Web.config file.
-Note the following example is using `$CREDENTIAL_PLACEHOLDER$` as placeholder for the `decryptionKey` and `validationKey` key-value pairs:
+Add a &lt;machineKey&gt; setting to the Web.config file:

 [!code-xml[Main](forms-authentication-configuration-and-advanced-topics-cs/samples/sample5.xml)]